tommydemarco/habitusx/README.md

 ### 4 - Run the development server

-Once the virtual environment is active and all depencdencies listed in the requirements file have been installed, the Django server can be started and the applicagtion can be opened in the browser.
+Once the virtual environment is active and all depencdencies listed in the requirements file have been installed, the Django server can be started and the application can be opened in the browser.

 To start the server run the command: